 Immature Peters will often resort to the crafting of negative clique-like social clubs in reaction to the presence of a Roger whom they have elected to target.
 If they cannot win by professional standards, they can always revert back to high-school style politics – especially inside an organizational structure with weak leadership.
 In this same way, the perception of science is ruled by Peters of social skepticism – they have failed at science as a career, so now they must make others pay for this failure.
 Moreover they must find some way other than competence or resilience, through which to be accepted at the level of power and prestige given a scientist.

 Another feature of a Peter is that he or she gets ahead by claiming credit for the success of the group, regardless of whether or not they actually added anything of merit into its value provision.
 The Peter calls the meetings to order, makes sure everyone is on task and puts on an air of authority.
 The Peter will speak often of ‘there is no ‘I’ in ‘team’ but will stand exemplary of the supplemental apothegm ‘but there is often a hidden ‘me’.’
 A Peter bears this concealed ‘me’ inside everything they undertake; and moreover, it is precisely this ‘taking of the credit’ which serves ultimately to be their Achilles’ heel, under The Peter Principle to begin with.
 This unmerited credit is what propels the Peter into those lofty levels wherein their incompetence can be ‘suddenly exposed’.
 At some point, it is not enough to merely be a titular head of the group.
 It is not enough to be in control and enforce ISO or ASME standards and protocols.
-It is not enough to patrol the hallways and make sure everyone is at their desk staring at a piece of paper at 8:30 am.
+It is not enough to patrol the hallways to make sure everyone is at their desk staring at a piece of paper or clicking on a keyboard at 8:30 am.
 As one rises in responsibility, the titular head more and more actually has to do stuff; make informed and ‘why and how’ based decisions inside a context of individual naked accountability.
 If a Peter’s entire career consists of merely who, what, where and when coordination, then they will fail miserably at the why and how decision set.

 A Roger in contrast does not bear an innate craving to be recognized as the head of the group, nor to control others, nor to hold a whip of conformance, nor to garner credit for the group’s success.
 He is not necessarily the extreme of a polymath or pariah, as those types of individuals can be grating inside a team structure.
 Instead, a Roger gains his satisfaction through the accomplishment of objectives and goals – and knowing how and why such process worked.
 He is quietly passed from team to team to fix things, and must advance by the principle of ‘a prophet is never accepted in his home town’.3 For a Roger, even though they may rise through the ranks for solving complex novel and asymmetric problems, they soon find that the more they change settings, the faster they rise.
 This because they skip over The Peter Principle games played by each Peter Organization of which they were once a member.
 This is unfortunate but can be observed as the key to many people’s successful career paths – they must eventually sidestep and pass by the Peters, if the Peter Organization is not mature enough to spot the circumstance in their own ranks.